Making communication easier for those with expressive aphasia

 Clay Nichols

-For over 20 years, Clay has helped patients, caregivers and speech pathologists with speech & language software.
+For 3 decades, Clay has helped patients, caregivers and speech pathologists with & language softwspeech are.
 He shares the tips & tricks he's picked up along the way.
+He is not a speech therapst.
+Consult your speech therapist regarding any tips you read anywhere, including the Rehab Resources.